-The fruit is small and distinctively round, from there its name Ronde de Bordeaux meaning Round (little fig in this case) from Bordeaux.
+The fruit is small and distinctly round, from there its name Ronde de Bordeaux meaning Round (little fig in this case) from Bordeaux.

-The flesh is deep pink at the center and fades toward the skin.
-The weight varies between 15-25 grams depending on where it is grown.
+The flesh is deep pink at the centre and fades toward the skin.
+The weight varies between 15-25 grams depending on where it’s grown.
 Almost never exceeding a weight of 30 grams.

 This baby fig variety performs well in humid conditions and can withstand rainy condition quite well.
 Another remarkable characteristic of the variety is its tolerance for cold climates.
 There are fruit gardeners growing trees as far north as Sweden.
 They grow the trees in pots, which they take inside during the winter.

 When and where can we expect to get hold of these babies?